Please also see my All-Time World Cup Team Index.

 GK: Fabien Barthez (Mid-Pyrenees)

 He is France's most decorated goalkeeper.
 He won the WC in 1998 at home and then, the European Championship two years later.
-He won Champions League medal with Marseille in 1993.
+He also won Champions League medal with Marseille in 1993.
 He had 87 caps for "Les Bleus".
+For domestic football, he played with Toulouse, Marseille, AS Monaco, Manchester United, Nantes

 GK: Joel Bats (Aquitaine)

-Bats was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
-He played first with AJ Auxerre and Paris St.Germain.
-At PSG, he won a league title.
+Bats earned 50 caps.
+He was the starting keeper for France during its Euro 1984 campaign and then, the WC Finals in 1986.
+He played first with Sochaux.
+He later played with Auxerre and Paris St.Germain.
+He spent 7 seasons in Paris.

 GK: Georges Carnus (Provence-Alpes-Côte_d'Azur)

+Cranes had 37 caps.
 He was the backup keeper at the 1966 World Cup Finals.
-He played with Saint Etienne and Olympique de Marseille.
+For club football, he played with Saint Etienne and Olympique de Marseille.

 RB/LB: Manuel Amoros (Languedoc-Roussillon)